munificent/craftinginterpreters/book/a-virtual-machine.md

 with only the two rudimentary instructions we have so far.
 So let's teach our interpreter to do arithmetic.

-We'll start with the simplest arithmetic operation, unary negation:
+We'll start with the simplest arithmetic operation, unary negation.

 ```lox
 var a = 1.2;